The BOXER Lander (Benthic OXygen Exchange Rates) Lander

 Collecting surface sediments without disturbance and loss of the overlying bottom water is difficult especially when sediments are sandy.
 Collaborating with Rob Wheatcroft (OSU biological oceanographer) we recently built a hydraulically dampened slow-gravity corer capable of collecting the uppermost ~50 cm of most sediment columns with little disturbance.
 The corer can be equipped with video and digital still cameras to monitor the coring process and to photograph bottom features.
 The samples obtained with the corer are used for extracting and analyzing constituents in pore waters and in solid phases (e.g., dissolved nutrients, sulfate, sulfide, total-CO2; solid-phase organic C, CaCO3, acid volatile-S, pyrite, 210Pb).

 Incubation methods help to constrain the rates of diagenetic transformations.
 Incubation methods include benthic chambers, core incubations and the incubations of interval samples from sediment cores and/or water samples.
 Through collaboration with Al Devol (UW) benthic chamber incubations were performed on the Oregon shelf at 50-150 meters depth in June and August 2009 and oxygen fluxes have been compared to those derived by eddy correlation (Reimers et al., 2012).
-Chamber oxygen and nitrate fluxes were into the sediments while silicate, iron and ammonium fluxes were out of the sediments which were composed predominantly of fine sand (Fuchsman et al., in prep.).
+Chamber oxygen and nitrate fluxes were into the sediments while silicate, iron and ammonium fluxes were out of the sediments which were composed predominantly of fine sand (Fuchsman et al., 2015).